-NOTICE: The page explains submission guidelines for iConference research papers (long and short) and posters only.
+NOTICE: The page explains submission guidelines for iConference research papers (full and short) and posters only.
 Guidelines for all other iConference submission types can be found on their respective track pages.

-- Submission methodology: All submissions will be made using the ConfTool submission system.
+- Submission methodology: All submissions will be made using the secure ConfTool submission system.

 - Proceedings publication: